 Your salary depends on the field of engineering that you're in and your level of education.
 According to the Bureau of Labor Statistics, mean annual 2018 salaries for engineers ranged from $156,370 for petroleum engineers to $93,720 for civil engineers (www.bls.gov).
 Salaries for other engineers include:

 - Industrial engineer $91,630

 What is the Career Outlook?

-According to the BLS, between 2014 and 2024 the engineering field in general would experience moderate to fair employment growth.
-Some fields would experience higher growth rates than others, with biomedical engineering having a 23 percent growth rate and petroleum engineering experiencing an increase of 10 percent.
-Other fields that would experience a fair growth rate is industrial engineering with an expected increase of 8 percent.
+According to the BLS, between 2018 and 2028 the engineering field in general would experience moderate to fair employment growth.
+Some fields would experience higher growth rates than others, with biomedical engineering having a 4 percent growth rate and petroleum engineering experiencing an increase of 3 percent.
+Another field that would experience a fair growth rate is industrial engineering with an expected increase of 8 percent.